DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

 using 'big data', this can be difficult.
-Data-activist researchers should thus put adequate attention to strategizing how they will anonymize any data they use on online communities and consider if it is ethical to collect it in the first place---and they should be up to date with respect to data protection regulations which might prohibit its collection.
+Data-activist researchers should thus put adequate attention to strategizing how they will anonymize any data they use on online communities and consider if it is ethical to collect it in the first place - and they should be up to date with respect to data protection regulations which might prohibit its collection.